-How to go Bankrupt if you work for the Police
+Can you go Bankrupt if you are a Police Officer?

-Most police forces realise that personal debt problems can occur.
-If and when they do they understand that it is best to resolve the issue sensibly and quickly.
-As such they are normally supportive of debt solutions including bankruptcy.
+This is incorrect.
+Most forces realise that personal debt problems can occur and when they do it is best to resolve the issue sensibly using the most suitable solution available.

-Going Bankrupt will not normally affect your career in the police.
-Some forces might implement a bar to promotion while you are bankrupt.
-However remember that bankrupt itself will normally only last for 12 months.
-As such this is not normally too restrictive even if it does happen.
+Going Bankrupt should not affect your long term career with the police.
+It is possible that you might face a bar on promotion while you are bankrupt.
+However this should only last 12 months.